yy502/inkscape-laserpecker/README.md

 * **Hatch angle:** commonly we use 0 or 45 degrees.
 * **Crosshatch:** cross fill or one-way parallel fill.
 Note that cross fill is twice long as parallel fill.

 It is that easy!
-After filling your shape, generate Gcode as you would and inspect your Gcode (read the next section) before engraving.
+After filling your shape, generate Gcode as you would and optionally inspect your Gcode (read the next section) before engraving.

 ## Bonus: Inspect Generated Gcode